Bridgemere: History

-Bridgemere was originally a township in the ancient parish of Wybunbury in the Nantwich Hundred.
 During the medieval period, it had an iron foundry.

 One of the two major coaching roads in Cheshire ran from London via Bridgemere to Nantwich, Chester and on to Holyhead in Wales; it became one of the first turnpike roads in the county in 1743.
 A coach service between London and Chester ran three times a week from 1657, taking four days over the journey; by 1780, a daily service ran from London to Holyhead, and from 1784 the mail coach used the road.
 The road was improved after 1810, but its use dwindled after 1820 with the coming of the railways.
 Bridgemere parish had three inns in 1765, one of which was named the Holly Bush.
 By 1801, there was only a single inn, which had closed by 1821.

 On 28 October 1944, during World War II, a Wellington bomber from RAF Chipping Warden in Oxfordshire crashed at Prince Hill on a training exercise.
 A memorial to the six airmen who died in the crash was dedicated in 2003.

 In 1972, 30 acre of land near Bridgemere Hall were landscaped and stocked with waterfowl to form Bridgemere Wildlife Park.
 The park expanded into a zoo before its closure in 1992.

 Governance

 Bridgemere is administered by Doddington and District Parish Council, which also includes the parishes of Blakenhall, Checkley cum Wrinehill, Doddington, Hunsterson and Lea.
 From 1974 the civil parish was served by Crewe and Nantwich Borough Council, which was succeeded on 1 April 2009 by the new unitary authority of Cheshire East.
 Bridgemere falls in the parliamentary constituency of Crewe and Nantwich, which has been represented by Kieran Mullan since 2019, after being represented by Laura Smith (2017–19), Edward Timpson (2008–17) and Gwyneth Dunwoody (1983–2008).

+Bridgemere was originally a township in the ancient parish of Wybunbury in the Nantwich Hundred.
+From 1866 Bridgemere was a civil parish in its own right, on 1 April 2023 the parish was abolished to form "Doddington and District".